anproagile/redux-bundler/README.md

 ## changelog

+* `17.1.1` - Fix bug where `requestAnimationFrame` was expected to exist when running inside a worker.
 * `17.1.0` - Export `*` from redux in index.
 * `17.0.1` - Fix to ensure publishing/mapping to correct build files :facepalm:.
 * `17.0.0` - Switched to build with microbundle.
 Should address issues #5, #8.
 No longer pulling in redux-bundler version into build.